codesmiles/dogman-pet-world/README.md

 1. Admin and employee access roles ✅
 2. Work on how disabled fields work ✅
 3. Admin can only register employees ✅
-4. proper text editor for text areas ✅
+4.  proper text editor for textareas ✅
 5. employees can only regeister clients ✅
 6. Some Pet fields in the tables are blank ✅
 7. formating the relation manager to do it work. ✅